This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Nana was the best lunch packer this side of the equator, and I always had very balanced meals to look forward to enjoying when the lunch bell rang – an entrée, fruit, and a delicious snack, sometimes store-bought, most times homemade.

-Her Krispie Treats were KILLER, and I think I’ve figured out her recipe for success.
+Her rice krispie treats were KILLER, and I think I’ve figured out her recipe for success.

 Mr. Crumby and I are still trying to cook up a bambino of our own, but I’m already getting my “Mommy Practice” in now.
 These Oreo Funfetti Rice Krispie Treats absolutely fit the bill, and while they’re not going in any cute plastic lunch boxes just yet, they are being enjoyed by a child – the one in my heart!

 Guys.
-If the Krispie Treats themselves didn’t have you sold on a quick walk back through your school days, surely the sprinkles will.
+If the rice krispie treats themselves didn’t have you sold on a quick walk back through your school days, surely the sprinkles will.

 C’mon.
 SPRINKLES.
 They make everything better.